charlesmoreno32/CSC569lab4/README.md

 ## Miriam Brunet, Charles Moreno, Toby Mui

-Lab 4

-The provided code is a starter code you can ignore and create your own from scratch.
-Use the membership (heartbeat), leader protocol from previous labs.

 1. Master pings each worker periodically – If no response is received within a certain time the worker is marked as failed – Map & reduce task given to this worker are reset back to the initial state and rescheduled for other workers